 The breast cancer screening program in Germany

-In screening programs, everyone in a certain age group (for instance) is offered a specific screening test.
-The costs are covered by statutory health insurers.
-In Germany, women between the ages of 50 and 69 receive a letter from their regional mammography program center inviting them to have a mammogram and an informational leaflet.
-The letter includes a suggested appointment time and date, as well as information about the screening test.
-They can decide themselves whether or not they would like to have a mammogram.
+Women between the ages of 50 and 75 receive a letter from their mammography program center (Zentrale Stelle) every two years, inviting them to have a mammogram.
+The letter includes a suggested appointment time and date, as well as decision aid.
+The women can decide themselves whether or not they would like to have a mammogram.